Your Yukon Adventure

 - You can also fly from Edmonton, Calgary, Kelowna, Victoria and Yellowknife to Whitehorse

-- About 80% of the Yukon is still completely wild
+- About 80% of the territory is still completely wild

 There is a misconception of how hard it is to get to the Yukon and travel within its boarders.
 Once you are in Whitehorse, the many roads will take you North, South, East and West without a hassle.
 With 4,850 km of road heading in all directions across our diverse environment, traffic jams aren’t much of a problem.
-Drive anywhere in the Yukon and you’ll find a whole new experience, unlike any you have had before.
+Drive anywhere and you’ll find a whole new experience, unlike any you have had before.
 The vastness, the wilderness and the beauty of our territory is intoxicating!